Music of the Sun: Background

 Before signing to Def Jam Recordings, Rihanna was discovered in her home country Barbados by American record producer Evan Rogers.
 The two met in December 2003 through mutual friends of Rihanna's and Rogers' wife, while the couple was on vacation in Barbados.
 After meeting for the first time, Rogers asked Rihanna to come to his hotel room, where she performed renditions of Destiny's Child's "Emotion" and Mariah Carey's "Hero".
 Rihanna's renditions impressed Rogers, who then took her to New York City, where she was accompanied by her mother to record some demo tapes which could be sent to record labels.
 She recorded the demo over the next year intermittently, due to Rihanna only being able to record during school holidays.

 At the age of 16, Rihanna was signed to Rogers' and Carl Sturken's production company, Syndicated Rhythm Productions, who assigned her a lawyer and manager, before the completed demo tape was distributed to various record labels around the world in late 2004.
-The first to respond to the demo tape was Jay-Z, who had recently been appointed as president and CEO of Def Jam Recordings.
+The first to respond to the demo tape was Jay-Z, who had recently been appointed president and CEO of Def Jam Recordings.
 Rihanna auditioned for him and music mogul L.A.
 Reid in his office.
 Looking back on the audition and meeting Jay-Z, Rihanna explained in an interview how she felt before walking into the room, saying: "That's when I really got nervous.....
 I was like: 'Oh God, he's right there, I can't look, I can't look, I can't look!'
 I remember being extremely quiet.
 I was very shy.
 I was cold the entire time.
 I had butterflies.
 I'm sitting across from Jay-Z. Like, Jay-Zee.
 I was star-struck."
-During the audition, Rihanna performed Whitney Houston's cover of "For the Love of You", as well as "Pon de Replay" and "The Last Time", which were written and produced by Rogers and Sturken and would be included on her debut album Music of the Sun.
+During the audition, Rihanna performed Whitney Houston's cover of "For the Love of You", as well as "Pon de Replay" and "The Last Time", which were written and produced by Rogers and Sturken and would be included on her debut album, Music of the Sun.